-Allow me to share the steps on how to paint furniture without sanding beforehand.
+Join me as I take you through the essential steps of how to paint wood furniture without sanding…

 - Outdated piece of wood furniture (can be made from any kind of material, but if this is your first rodeo, I recommend starting with a piece made from real wood)

 - Soap, warm water and an old rag to clean the piece of furniture

 - Chalky Finish Furniture Paint OR Chalky Finish Paint Powder (to mix your own color)

 - Synthetic Bristle Paint Brush (yes, the brush matters!)